LearnWeb3DAO/Whitelist-Dapp/README.md

       uint8 public maxWhitelistedAddresses;

       // Create a mapping of whitelistedAddresses
-      // if an address is whitelisted, we would set it to true, it is false my default for all other addresses. mapping(address => bool) public whitelistedAddresses;
+      // if an address is whitelisted, we would set it to true, it is false by default for all other addresses. mapping(address => bool) public whitelistedAddresses;

       // numAddressesWhitelisted would be used to keep track of how many addresses have been whitelisted